|| Major Areas of Study: GERMAN

-David Hurtuk (’03), was German, International Business, Business and Economics major, works as a Vice President for PNC Bank in Cleveland, OH.
+David Hurtuk (’03), was German, International Business, Business and Economics major, and serves currently as Senior Vice President at TriState Capital Bank in the northeast Ohio.

 Visit Study Abroad to learn more about the many exciting opportunities for travel and study open to all Muskingum students.
 Recent stories from our German program include:

 Garret Graehling (’18), an International Business and German major, studied German in the Summer 2015 program at the University of Passau in Germany.

 David Pitre (’13), Computer Science major/minor in German, participated in the summer program at Passau University (August, 2012).
 He also spent the winter semester at Passau University and returned in February 2013.

 - Carrie Liff (’13), a German major, took part in the summer program at Passau University in 2011.